Jcasanova1990/GoPigeon/README.md

 1. **Start the Game** – Open the game in your browser [GoPigeon](http://gopigeon.jeremycasanova.me) The pigeon will be stationary, until you click start game.
-2. **Flap to Fly** – Tap the screen, click, or press the spacebar to make the pigeon flap its wings and rise.
+2. **Flap to Fly** – Press the spacebar to make the pigeon flap its wings and rise.
 3. **Avoid Obstacles** – Navigate through the gaps between buildings by timing your flaps carefully.
 If the pigeon hits a building or the ground, the game is over.
 4. **Score Points** – Earn points for each building successfully passed.
 Try to beat your high score!
 5. **Keep Going!** – The game continues until the pigeon crashes.
 Restart and try again to improve your score.